Barcelona 2014 - Lunch at Hisop

 3rd course - Squid with Trumpets, Sausage and Fennel.
 Can't really see the trumpet mushroom, sausage and fennel - they must have been made into the black dust that was sprinkled on the squid slices.
 The squid was perfectly cooked - very tender, and the dust had a lot of complex flavours which complemented the squid really well.
 This was one of my favourite courses.

 4th course - Grilled Brill with Chard and Soy.
-By now you would realise that the chefs at Hisop like to play with just a few ingredients, and let the freshness of the ingredients and the clever combination do the trick.
+By now you would realize that the chefs at Hisop like to play with just a few ingredients, and let the freshness of the ingredients and the clever combination do the trick.
 This was good - but not as good as the squid and the pork.

 5th course - Suckling Pig and Black Cardamon.
 Surprise - another pork dish.
 This was even more tender then the pork belly and had a crisy crust.
 The forgot to mention the cubes of apple which complemented the pork really well.
 Another great course.